 Permanent and short-term career opportunities are posted below when they become available.

 HD is willing to offers students an opportunity to acquire direct exposure and allow them to contribute to the organisation’s work through internships.
 Each intern will be paid a stipend for the duration of their internship.

 When positions become available, HD will give preference to students undertaking degrees in political science, international relations, peace and conflict, human rights, humanitarian law or equivalent.
 Eligible candidates must also be fluent in English.

 Knowledge in pre- and post-conflict situations, conflict resolution and peacemaking, with experience in researching, analysing and writing on political contexts will be strongly favoured.

 Motivated students should send their resume together with an application letter by email to: hrmanager(at)hdcentre.org.

-The HD Centre is looking for a:
+HD is currently looking for an:

-The candidate should be:
+The ideal candidate should meet the following criteria:

 For practical reasons, applicants should hold a valid work/student permit for Switzerland or be a Swiss or EU citizen.